Audit.EntityFramework

 Output

-The EF audit events are stored using a Data Provider.
-You can use one of the available data providers or implement your own.
-This can be set per DbContext instance or globally.
-If you plan to store the audit logs with EF, you can use the Entity Framework Data Provider.
+EF audit events are stored via a Data Provider.
+You can either use one of the available data providers or implement your own.

 Settings (low-Level interceptor)

-The low-level command interceptor can be configured by setting the AuditCommandInterceptor properties, for example:
+The low-level command interceptor can be configured by setting the AuditCommandInterceptor

 optionsBuilder.AddInterceptors(new AuditCommandInterceptor()